elshaw82/100daysofcode/README.md

 **Thoughts**: I'd quite like to create some more complex grid layouts and incorporate some nice interactive burger menus for mobile.

 **Link(s) to work**:  [Coffee Company Website](https://elshaw82.github.io/css-grid-website/)

+### Day 34: May 28, 2020

+**Today's Progress**: Created a radio with a blinking display screen using CSS.
+This was based on the one I have in my kitchen!
+Definitely prefer recreating real world examples and objects.
+Next up on my JavaScript course: Loops and arrays.

+**Thoughts**: Might revisit Wes Bos JavaScript 30 to see how much has sunk in!

+**Link(s) to work**:  [CSS Radio](https://codepen.io/elshaw82/full/ExVBvQg)